alm-tools/alm/README.md

 * There are lots of [other reasons why you might use this project OR use the source code](https://github.com/alm-tools/alm/blob/master/docs/contributing/why.md).
 Effectively this is `transpiler`, `editor`, `analyzer`, `DX workflow` rolled into one.

 ## Requirements
-This is a forward looking project that plans to use the latest tech as it becomes available:
+The requirements are what you would already have for even a basic NodeJS developer:

-* You need a recent version of NodeJS (V4 and above).
+* NodeJS (V4 and above).
-* You need Google Chrome.
+* Google Chrome.
+* Git available on system path.

 That is it!